Darkness-H/skills/README.md

   - Purpose: Displays a confetti animation when all checkboxes are ticked.
 Dynamically creates an evidence table with "Approve"/"Reject" buttons, saving statuses to localStorage.
 Adds new evidence to the table when the "Submit" button is clicked (currently set for task0 only).
 - **`redGreenCircles.js`**
    - Purpose: This script processes the data stored by the previous script.
 After the DOM elements are loaded, it calculates the values that should be displayed in the red and green circles.

+### 16/11/2024
+The following modifications have been made:
+- **Navigation Bar:** Added to the top-right of all pages for easy section access.
+- Changes in the organization of the files.